entro314-labs/VDK-Blueprints/README.md

 ## 🌟 Acknowledgments

 Special thanks to:
-- **Contributors**: Everyone who has contributed rules, documentation, and feedback
+- **Contributors**: Everyone who has contributed Blueprints, documentation, and feedback
 - **AI Assistant Teams**: Claude, Cursor, Windsurf, and GitHub Copilot teams for platform support
 - **Open Source Community**: For inspiration and collaboration
 - **Early Adopters**: For testing and feedback during development